 While there are a handful of sales leading up to it, Thanksgiving kicks off the official holiday shopping season.
 Just hours after Thanksgiving dinners end, shoppers crowd stores and jostle to get the best deal of Black Friday.
-And a few days later comes Cyber Monday, the online equivalent of Black Friday.
+A day later, we shop local and celebrate Small Business Saturday.
+And a couple days after that comes Cyber Monday, the online equivalent of Black Friday.
 Behind those busy shopping days is plenty of planning and marketing strategy on the part of businesses to entice shoppers to visit their stores.

 Both of these shopping days might seem like they’re reserved for big box stores that carry massive inventories and all of the items shoppers have on their lists, but small businesses can get in on the action too.